 - Pay attention to the water to rice ratio.
 Add too much water and you end up with mushy rice.
 Too little water and it ends up being chewy.

-- The Ninja Foodi air fryer uses the pressure cooking function to make rice. *If your air fryer model does not come with a pot or a pressure cooking function, transfer the rice to a cake pan and cover it with aluminum foil.
-Top with water and salt, then air fry at 360°F (180°C) for 25 minutes.
-Once the time is up, remove the cake pan from the air fryer and carefully fluff using a fork.
+- The Ninja Foodi air fryer uses the pressure cooking function to make rice. *If your air fryer model does not come with a pot or a pressure cooking function, rinse, then transfer the rice to a cake pan and cover it with aluminum foil.
+Top with water and salt, then air fry at 380°F (190°C) for 20 minutes.
+Once the time is up, remove the cake pan from the air fryer, allow it to sit covered for 10 minutes, carefully remove the foil, then fluff using a fork.
 Serve immediately.

 Anita